 The JRCALC Guideline Development Group (JRCALC-GDG), led by Dr Simon Brown, have over the years been responsible for developing and reviewing the national clinical practice guidelines for NHS paramedics.
-Although written for NHS paramedics the content and principles may well be applicable to other pre-hospital clinicians.
+Although the guidelines are written as an essential resource for NHS paramedics, the principles are also applicable to the work of all pre-hospital clinicians.

 The guidelines are now reviewed and updated on a rolling basis.
 Due to the rapidly developing evidence base and the emerging technological options for publication, the guidelines are developed, updated and made available in a variety of format options (see History & Previous Versions for more information).

 Read the Standard for Guidelines Development here.